-Students are expected to attend class sessions; participate in class discussions; complete any in class quizzes, exams and other required activities and assignments presented as part of class sessions; and complete any required as well as select optional out of class activities and assignments as assigned and in the required time frame.
-Major activities and assignments likely to be included as required parts of this course are: two in-class exams and a final exam (expected to be primarily multiple choice with the potential for a few short-answer, matching and/or an essay question).
-It is also expected that students will participate in an out of class activity and related assignment involving interaction with a select senior and reflecting in writing and in other ways on that senior's experiences and perspectives in light of course materials.
+Students are expected to attend class sessions; participate in class discussions; complete any assigned reading quizzes, in class quizzes, exams and other required activities and assignments presented as part of class sessions; and complete any required as well as select optional out of class activities and assignments as assigned and in the required time frame.
+Major activities and assignments likely to be included as required parts of this course are: two or three in-class exams and a final exam (expected to be primarily multiple choice with the potential for a few short-answer, matching and/or an essay question).
+It is also expected that students will participate in an out of class activity involving approximately four different meetings for interviews/conversations with a select senior and reflect in writing and in other ways on these conversations and their senior's experiences and perspectives in light of course materials.
 The following interactive E-Book text is expected to be required as part of this class: Quadagno, J. (2022).
 Aging and the life course: An introduction to Social Gerontology (8th ed.).
 New York: McGraw-Hill.

-Approximately 60% of the final course grade will be based on exams.
-It is estimated that the remaining 40% of the grade will be based on 20% class participation and in and out of class miscellaneous assignments (including miscellaneous in class quizzes that may or may not be announced in advance), and 20% quality of the out of class activity and related assignment.
+Approximately 65% of the final course grade will be based on exams.
+It is estimated that the remaining 40% of the grade will be based on class participation and in and out of class miscellaneous assignments and quizzes (20%), and quality of the out of class activity and related assignment (15%).
 All assignments, in-class quizzes, class activities, and exams have the main purpose of fostering students' learning and understanding of course material, with a secondary aim of assessing this learning and understanding.
 At times, in and out of class assignments may be primarily designed to identify areas of misunderstanding that will be used to inform the teaching of the course.

 L/L Commons 216 (View Campus Map)